-- It is a combination of at least two different types of travel services for the purpose of the same trip or holiday
+- a combination of at least two different types of travel services

-- It lasts for more than 24 hours (or includes an overnight stay)
+- a duration of than 24 hours (or includes an overnight stay)

 A travel package can be:

-- Standard, when it is sold at an inclusive price (e.g. purchased from a single point of sale, irrespective of whether a single or separate contracts are concluded with a single or separate traders).
+- standard – when sold at an inclusive price, from a single point of sale, comprising one/more contracts with a single/multiple traders

-- A click-through packaget – when first trader providing one service within the package contract forwards the consumer’s name, payment details and e-mail address to the second trader or other subsequent traders.
+- click-through – when the first trader within the package contract forwards the consumer’s name, payment details and e-mail address to the second/more traders.
 The second booking must be completed within 24 hours of the first.

-- any other tourist services that account for at least 25% cent of the package value
+- tourist services that account for at least 25% of the package value

 A package does not include these services: